thymeleaf/thymeleaf-docs/docs/tutorials/3.0/extendingthymeleaf.md

 Now imagine your are creating a public website that allows users to create their own design templates for showing their content.
-Of course, you don't want your users to be able to do absolutely anything in their templates, not even all that the Standard Dialect allows (for example, execute OGNL expressions).
+Of course, you don't want your users to be able to do absolutely everything in their templates, not even all that the Standard Dialect allows (for example, execute OGNL expressions).
 So you need to offer your users the ability to add to their templates only a very specific set of features that are under your control (like showing a profile photo, a